elixir-lang/elixir/README.md

 cd ../elixir && make docs
 ```

-This will produce documentation sets for `elixir`, `mix`, etc., under
+This will produce documentation sets for `elixir`, `mix`, etc. under
 the `doc` directory.
 If you are planning to contribute documentation,
 [please check our best practices for writing documentation](https://hexdocs.pm/elixir/writing-documentation.html).